k4cg/nichtparasoup/docs/config.md

 Supported are YAML v1.0 to v1.2.

 for a quick start run `nichtparasoup config --dump`.
-to have your config checked, run `nichtparasoup cinfig --check`.
+to have your config checked, run `nichtparasoup config --check`.

 this document explains all the options and what it you need to know to write your own config.